JiHunWang/batch-book-detection/README.md

 _Abstract_

-_This paper presents an automated system for detecting and cataloging books from images, leveraging computer vi- sion, optical character recognition (OCR), basic NLP tech- niques, and information retrieval.
-Tested for images un- der various conditions, including different lighting and shelf clutter, the system identifies book titles and fetches related data with an F1 score above 0.8.
-Notable findings include the effectiveness of noise removal in enhancing OCR ac- curacy in batch book detection.
-This work offers promis- ing applications for digital library management and per- sonal book-keeping, demonstrating a practical approach to streamline book organization tasks._
+_This paper presents an automated system for detecting and cataloging books from images, leveraging computer vision, optical character recognition (OCR), basic NLP techniques, and information retrieval.
+Tested for images under various conditions, including different lighting and shelf clutter, the system identifies book titles and fetches related data with an F1 score above 0.8.
+Notable findings include the effectiveness of noise removal in enhancing OCR accuracy in batch book detection.
+This work offers promising applications for digital library management and personal book-keeping, demonstrating a practical approach to streamline book organization tasks._

-This repo contains the code for the batch book detection system.

 ## Files